marcusharpe/latinus-translatorus/README.md

 # latinus-translatorus
 English to PigLatin or PigGreek translator.
 (Fun School Assignment)

-Writted in C# using Windows Forms.
+Writted in C# using Windows Forms App (.Net Framework)